-10.3 The extension of the period of validity of the verification begins with the month following the month in which the sampling inspection was carried out.

-10.4 The supervising authority is to be informed about the result of the sampling inspection.
-The individual test results are to be submitted upon request.

-10.5 The disposal of the sample meters is left to the discretion of the owner of the instruments according to national legislation.
+- 10.3 The extension of the period of validity of the verification begins with the month following the month in which the sampling inspection was carried out. - 10.4 The supervising authority is to be informed about the result of the sampling inspection.
+The individual test results are to be submitted upon request. - 10.5 The disposal of the sample meters is left to the discretion of the owner of the instrument according to national legislation.

-Annex 1 Terminology Statistical terms
+Terminology Statistical terms

-1 inspection lot
+1 Inspection lot

-quantity of items (measuring instruments, parts of measuring instruments) submitted for testing or inspection number of items in the inspection lot number of items taken from an inspection lot for inspection
+Quantity of items (measuring instruments, parts of measuring instruments) submitted for testing or inspection.

-2 inspection lot size (N)
+2 Inspection lot size (N)